Table of content

-In reverse engineering, laser scanner’s primary aim is to provide a lot of information about the design of an object which in the later stages gets converted to 3D CAD models, considering the compatibility of 3D scans and Computer Aided Design (CAD) software.
-3D scans are even compatible with 3D printing which requires some specific computer software.
+In reverse engineering, a laser scanner’s primary aim is to provide a lot of information about the design of an object which in the later stages gets converted to 3D CAD models, considering the compatibility of 3D scans and Computer Aided Design (CAD) software.
+3D scans are even compatible with 3D printing, requiring specific computer software.

-3D scanning technologies varies with different physical principles and can be classified as follows:
+3D scanning technologies vary with different physical principles and can be classified as follows:

-- Photogrammetric technology: It is also known as 3D scan from photography.
+Photogrammetric technology: It is also known as a 3D scan from photography.
 It reconstructs an object from 2D to 3D and has specific computational geometrical algorithms for the task.
 Photogrammetry is cheap, precise, and used to scan large objects such as buildings and stadiums.

-- Laser pulse 3D scanning technology: This unique process collects geometrical information by evaluating the time taken by a laser beam to travel between its emission and reception.
+Laser pulse 3D scanning technology: This unique process collects geometrical information by evaluating the time a laser beam takes to travel between its emission and reception.

 Types of scanners

 Apart from scanning technologies, there are various types of 3D scanners.
-Some are built for short range scanning while others are ideal for medium or long range scanning.
-The built and usage of specific scanners hugely depend upon size of the object to be scanned.
-The scanners used for measuring small objects vastly differ from the ones that are used for large bodied objects, such as a ship.
+Some are built for short- range scanning, while others are ideal for medium or long-range scanning.
+The building and usage of specific scanners hugely depend upon the object’s size to be scanned.
+The scanners for measuring small things vastly differ from those used for large-bodied objects, such as ships.

-Here is a brief summary of types of 3D laser Scanners:
+Here is a summary of the types of 3D laser Scanners:

-- Laser based 3D scanners: These scanners employ trigonometric triangulation to capture a 3D object as millions of points.
-Laser scanners work by projecting laser a beam or multiple laser beams on an object and capturing its reflection with sensors, which are located at a fixed distance from the scanners.
+Laser-based 3D scanners: These scanners employ trigonometric triangulation to capture a 3D object as millions of points.
+Laser scanners work by projecting a laser beam or multiple laser beams on an object and capturing its reflection with sensors located at a fixed distance from the scanners.
 Laser scanners come in various designs such as handheld portable units, arm-based, CMM-based, long-range, and single-point long-range trackers.

-- Arm based scanners: Arm based scanners are very useful when measuring small minor parts, as it can be maneuvered by attaching it to the arm and is generally portable.
+Arm-based scanners: Arm-based scanners are handy when measuring small minor parts, as they can be maneuvered by attaching them to the arm and is generally portable.

 Benefits of 3D Laser Scanners

-3D scanners have contributed a lot over the years and needless to say, it comes up with many benefits.
+3D scanners have contributed a lot over the years; needless to say; they come up with many benefits.
 Some of them are as follows:

-- Able to scan tough surfaces, such as shiny or dark finishes.
+Able to scan harsh surfaces, such as shiny or dark finishes.

-- This is strictly for the handheld or other portable scanners.
-But given their importance, it is safe to say that the portability of scanners has played a great role in easing up engineering.
+This is strictly for handheld or other portable scanners.
+But given their importance, it is safe to say that the portability of scanners has played a significant role in easing up engineering.

-- The scanning technology has made it possible to capture millions of point in a considerably less time.
+The scanning technology has enabled it to capture millions of points in less time.

-- Scanning of complex contours and geometrical figures have become more convenient with the invention of groundbreaking scanning technologies.
+Scanning of complex contours and geometrical figures has become more convenient with the invention of groundbreaking scanning technologies.

-- Nowadays, laser scanners have become so diverse that they are produced depending upon variety of projects or the objects to be scanned.
+Laser scanners have become so diverse that they are produced depending upon various projects or the objects to be scanned.